Elad-Abutbul/Elad-Abutbul/README.md

 ---
 ### A Little About Me
 I'm Elad, a 2nd-year Computer Science student with a huge passion for building things that actually work.
-I don't just write code; I love the challenge of taking a complex problem and breaking it down into a clean, efficient solution.
+I don't just write code; I love the challenge of taking a complex problem and breaking it down into a clean, efficient solution, full-time adventure seeker.
 I'm a fast learner, constantly diving into new technologies, and always hungry for the next challenge.

 Currently, I am a member of the **[ColmanDevClub](https://github.com/ColmanDevClubORG)**, where we are developing a dedicated application for patients at **Shamir Medical Center (Assaf Harofeh)**.